operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 From above output, once operator is successfully installed, **PHASE** will be as "Succeeded"

-- Check the Pods status using below command:
+**Step 3: Check the status of Operator pods.**

 ```execute
 kubectl get pods -n operators
 ```

-Output should see a similar output as below:
+This will display an output like:

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE